-- Clock.TickMode_PERIODIC.
-If the Clock module is used with Clock.TickMode_PERIODIC (which is the default for CC32xx and MSP432), consider slowing the tick rate by specifying the maximum period that still meets application timing requirements.
+- Clock.TickMode\PERIODIC.
+If the Clock module is used with Clock.TickMode\PERIODIC, consider slowing the tick rate by specifying the maximum period that still meets application timing requirements.
 The default Clock.tickPeriod causes the Clock to tick every 1 millisecond.
 Depending on your application's timing requirements, this resolution might be unnecessarily high.
 For example, a system tick every 100 milliseconds meets the timing needs of some applications.
 Such slower tick rates can significantly reduce the number of CPU wakeups for Clock ticks, which allows for more time spent in sleep states.
-This mode is recommended for CC32xx and MSP432 devices. - Clock.TickMode_DYNAMIC.
-If the Clock module is used with Clock.TickMode_DYNAMIC, unnecessary timer ticks are suppressed.
+This mode is recommended for and is the default on CC32xx, MSP432P401x, and MSP432E4 devices. - Clock.TickMode\DYNAMIC.
+If the Clock module is used with Clock.TickMode\DYNAMIC, unnecessary timer ticks are suppressed.
 The number of timer interrupts is reduced to the minimum required to support the scheduled timeouts.
-For some devices, the default tick mode is TickMode_DYNAMIC if the mode is not specified in the application configuration.
+For some devices, the default tick mode is

+TickMode\DYNAMIC if the mode is not specified in the application configuration.
 See the wiki information on Clock Tick Suppression for details.
-This mode is recommended for CC13xx/CC26xx devices.
+This mode is recommended for and is the default on CC13xx/CC26xx and MSP432P4x1xl devices.